OfficeDev/SP-AngularJS-ExpenseManager-Code-Sample/readme.md

-Expense Manager with AngularJS, SharePoint/Office 365 and Windows Azure Active Directory (WAAD)
+Expense Manager with AngularJS, SharePoint/Office 365 and Microsoft Azure Active Directory
 ===============

 If you’re new to AngularJS check out the [AngularJS in 60-ish Minutes](http://weblogs.asp.net/dwahlin/video-tutorial-angularjs-fundamentals-in-60-ish-minutes) video tutorial or download the [free eBook](http://weblogs.asp.net/dwahlin/angularjs-in-60-ish-minutes-the-ebook).
 Also check out [The AngularJS Magazine](http://flip.it/bdyUX) for up-to-date information on using AngularJS to build Single Page Applications (SPAs).

 This application is a stand-alone AngularJS application that performs CRUD operations against SharePoint/Office 365.
-Authentication relies on Windows Azure Active Directory (WAAD).
+Authentication relies on Microsoft Azure Active Directory.
 This application demonstrates:

 * Consuming data provided by SharePoint/Office 365 RESTful APIs
-* Authentication against Windows Azure Active Directory (WAAD)
+* Authentication against Microsoft Azure Active Directory
 * A custom "middle-man" proxy that allows cross-domain calls to be made to SharePoint/Office 365
 * A complete application with read-only and editable data
 * Using AngularJS with $http in a factory to access a backend RESTful service